The Importance of Honesty in the Workplace

-- Leave the judgment at the door.
 It is important to give each other the freedom to be honest, even if we don’t agree with their assessment.
-Making an employee feel that his/her opinion is judged will not foster an environment where they feel open to express their ideas and/or concerns.
+Making an employee feel that their opinion is judged will not foster an environment where they feel open to express their ideas and/or concerns.

-- Communicate the Positive AND the Negative.
-At the end of the day, there will always be things that need improvement.
+At the end of the day, there will always be things that need improved.
 But there are so many things that are done well, and that voice should always be heard from employees and leadership.
-Whether it is through an e-mail, newsletter, or quarterly staff meeting, everyone should say what they think is working and perhaps what is not working.
+Whether it is through an e-mail, newsletter, or quarterly staff meeting, everyone should say what they think is working, and perhaps what is not working.
 It’s important to focus on the positive, as well as acknowledge the negative.
 Communication is the most important way to foster this honest environment.